SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Failover/Configuring_Failover/Preparing_the_two_DataMiner_Agents.md

 In addition, make sure the [required ports are opened](#opening-the-required-ports), and the [database is prepared](#preparing-the-database).

 > [!IMPORTANT]
-> The [Swarming](xref:Swarming) must not be enabled on either of the DMAs, as Failover is not supported in combination with Swarming.
+> The [Swarming](xref:Swarming) feature must not be enabled on either of the DMAs, as Failover is not supported in combination with Swarming.

 ## Primary DataMiner Agent